wkurzius/textbook-notes/envision-algebra-2/6-3-logarithms.md

 ## Solving With Logarithms

-Logorithms have a lot of unique properties that we'll get into in a few sections, but for now there is one important one we'll use to solve equations involving exponents or logarithms.
+Logarithms have a lot of unique properties that we'll get into in a few sections, but for now there is one important one we'll use to solve equations involving exponents or logarithms.

 $$\begin{align}
 \log_bb^x = x \\
 b^{\log_b{x}} = x
 \end{align}$$